tachgurbanov/slowloris/README.md

-# slowloris.py - Simple slowloris in Python
+# DDOS attack slowloris.py - Simple slowloris in Python

 ## What is Slowloris?
 Slowloris is basically an HTTP Denial of Service attack that affects threaded servers.
 It works like this: